jacobgelling/red-archive/README.md

 The bits in a flag byte represent whether the following 8 chunks are compressed or uncompressed.

-If a chunk is uncompressed, it is a single uncompressed byte and is copied to a round buffer and output buffer.
+If a chunk is uncompressed, it is a single uncompressed byte and is copied to the round buffer and output buffer.

 If a chunk is compressed, it consists of two bytes which, on a bit-level as dictated by the compression type value, represent the offset in the round buffer and run length.
 These bytes are then copied to the round buffer and output buffer.